-- (b) Specific Offense Characteristics - (1) If (A) the defendant failed to report income exceeding \$10,000 per year from criminal activity, or (B) the offense concealed or furthered criminal activity from which the defendant derived a substantial portion of his income, increase by 2 levels.
+- (b) Specific Offense Characteristics - (1) If the defendant failed to report or to correctly identify the source of income exceeding \$10,000 in any year from criminal activity, increase by 2 levels.
 If the resulting offense level is less than level 12, increase to level 12. - (2) If sophisticated means were used to impede discovery of the nature or extent of the offense, increase by 2 levels.